scikit-tda/ripser.py/_sources/index.rst.txt

 Ripser.py
 ==========

 Ripser.py is a lean persistent homology package for Python.
-Building blazing fast C++ Ripser package as the core computational engine, Ripser.py provides an intuitive interface for
+Building on the blazing fast C++ Ripser package as the core computational engine, Ripser.py provides an intuitive interface for

 - computing persistence cohomology of sparse and dense data sets,
 - visualizing persistence diagrams,